 National Novel Writing Month (NaNoWriMo) believes stories matter.
 The event began in 1999, and in 2005, National Novel Writing Month became a 501(c)(3) non-profit.
 NaNoWriMo’s programs now include National Novel Writing Month in November, Camp NaNoWriMo, the Young Writers Program, Come Write In, and the “Now What?”
 Months.

-- 1,012 libraries, book stores, and community centres opened their doors to novelists through the Come Write In program.
+- 1,168 libraries, bookstores, and community centres opened their doors to novelists through the Come Write In program.

-Over 250 NaNoWriMo novels have been traditionally published.
+Hundreds of NaNoWriMo novels have been traditionally published.
 They include Sara Gruen’s Water for Elephants, Erin Morgenstern’s The Night Circus, Hugh Howey’s Wool, Rainbow Rowell’s Fangirl, Jason Hough’s The Darwin Elevator, and Marissa Meyer’s Cinder.
+See a full list of NaNoWriMo published authors.

 Each year, authors offer mentor-ship to our participants through pep talks.
 Past author mentors have included Gene Luen Yang, John Green, N. K. Jemisin, and Veronica Roth.